June 3

 Exploring Obscure Notes for Unique Harmonies

-For subgenres like death and black metal, incorporating more dissonant and obscure notes can create a unique, dark sound.
+For sub genres like death and black metal, incorporating more dissonant and obscure notes can create a unique, dark sound.
 Using diminished or augmented intervals can add tension and an unsettling quality to your harmonies.

 The question of whether you need music theory to play metal is a common one, and the answer isn’t straightforward.
 Many legendary metal musicians have both formal music education and have learned purely by ear.

-Examples of Great Musicians
+Examples of Great Musicians Who Know Music Theory

 Musicians Who Don’t Rely on Theory